Belgium go through, Algeria enjoy record rout

 Algeria, who lost 2-1 to Belgium in their first match, tore the ramshackle Koreans apart, scoring the highest number of goals by an African team in a World Cup match.

-It was the joint second-highest scoring match of the Brazil finals so far after France's 5-2 victory over Switzerland and equaled the Netherlands' 5-1 thumping of title holders Spain.
+It was the joint second-highest scoring match of the Brazil finals so far after France's 5-2 victory over Switzerland and equalled the Netherlands' 5-1 thumping of title holders Spain.

 Islam Slimani and Rafik Halliche stunned the Koreans with two goals in two minutes and Abdelmoumene Djabou added a third to give Algeria a 3-0 lead at the interval.